moralesresearch/Menu/README.md

 kde.dbusmenuproxy: Got an empty menu for 0 on ":1.103" at "/org/appmenu/gtk/window/0"
 ```

+Same for Thunderbird. `kde.dbusmenuproxy: Got an empty menu for 0 on ":1.152" at "/org/appmenu/gtk/window/1".

 FIXME: Make it work.
 Maybe it's the fault of Firefox, because:

 ```